 Building(s) to access

-In the past 48 hours, or since your last visit to a University facility, have you experienced any of the following symptoms? (please check all that apply)
+In the past 48 hours, or since your last visit to a university facility, have you experienced any of the following symptoms? (please check all that apply)

 A new fever (100.4 F or higher) or a sense of having a fever?